Siege of Malta (World War II): Italian air actions

 Despite the absence of any operational airfields, at least one RAF Gladiator flew against a raid of 55 Savoia Marchetti SM 79 and their 20 escorting fighters on 11 June.
 It surprised the Italians, but the defences, almost non-existent on the ground and in the air, failed to impede the Italian force.
 On 12 June an Italian aircraft on a reconnaissance flight over Malta was shot down.

-An odd development took place on 19 June.
-Twelve Fairey Swordfish torpedo bombers flew into the Fleet Air Arm (FAA) base at Hal Far, 767 (Training) NAS, having escaped from southern France following the French capitulation.
-They flew to the French colony of Tunisia, but insecurity compelled them to seek friendlier surroundings.
-The FAA aircraft were to form the nucleus of what was to become 830 Naval Air Squadron, providing Malta with its first offensive strike aircraft.
+Twelve Fairey Swordfish torpedo bombers escaped from southern France following the French capitulation and flew to the French colony of Tunisia.
+They then flew on arriving at the FAA base at Hal Far, 767 (Training) NAS, on 19 June.
+They formed the nucleus of what was to become 830 Naval Air Squadron, providing Malta with its first offensive strike aircraft.
 Before June was out, they raided Sicily and sank one Italian destroyer, damaged a cruiser and destroyed oil storage tanks in the port of Augusta.

 By the start of July, the Gladiators had been reinforced by Hawker Hurricanes and the defences organised into No. 261 Squadron RAF in August.
 Twelve aircraft were delivered by HMS Argus in August, the first of several batches ferried to the island by the carrier.
-A further attempt to fly 12 Hurricanes into Malta on 17 November, led by a FAA Blackburn Skua, (Operation White) ended in disaster with the loss of eight Hurricanes; they took off too far west of the island due to the presence of the Italian fleet and ran out of fuel, and several pilots were lost.
+A further attempt (Operation White) to fly 12 Hurricanes into Malta on 17 November, led by a FAA Blackburn Skua, ended in disaster with the loss of eight Hurricanes; they took off too far west of the island due to the presence of the Italian fleet and ran out of fuel, and several pilots were lost.
 A further two Hurricanes crashed, with one of the pilots rescued by a Short Sunderland flying boat.
 The arrival of more fighters was welcome.
 After eight weeks, the original force of Hurricane units was grounded owing to a lack of spare parts.

 By the year's end, the RAF claimed 45 Italian aircraft had been shot down.
 The Italians admitted the loss of 23 bombers and 12 fighters, with a further 187 bombers and seven fighters having suffered damage, mainly to anti-aircraft artillery.